New diagnosis of epilepsy? Introduction to the condition

 Why do people get epilepsy?

 It's also useful to know exactly what a seizure is.
-Normally, our brains work by sending small electrical signals between our brain cells.
+Our brains work by sending small electrical signals between our brain cells.
 These signals do everything from controlling how we move through to our thoughts and feelings.
 If you have epilepsy, these electrical signals can sometimes get scrambled, and this can affect your feelings, consciousness (being aware of what’s going around you) and your body’s movements.

 What others say: Advice for the newly diagnosed from people who’ve been there